rmit-s3604433-sam-cullin/DBSystems-Assignment1/README.md

 ### Final Thoughts
 Surprisingly I enjoyed building the B+Tree even though I was not able to complete all the features that I wanted to include.
 Normally I'm not a huge fan of data structure projects as there are normally libraries that already do what you need, however it is refreshing to get under the hood sometimes especially when it's of something that you used day today.
 For me, that is DynamoDb from AWS.
-After seeing the sub-millisecond load times of the b+tree I was interested to see what algorithm Dynamo uses as I use that almost every day at work for their response time.
-I was surprised to see that Dynamo uses b-trees to located items.
+After seeing the sub-millisecond load times of the b+tree I was interested to see what algorithm Dynamo uses as I use it almost every day at work for its response time.
+I was surprised to see that Dynamo uses b-trees to locate its items.
 I think I will continue this research onto graph databases next to see what they use under the hood and how they could help in my production systems.

 # All in Comparison